RosenVTuberApp/RosenVTuberApp.github.io/index.md

 +1 - (404)3076648

 ### Self PR:
-ADD MORE!!!
+- - 2 years of experience steaming/teaching (using OBS) online lecture to over 30 audience
+- Using over 5 different communication channel (Discord, Line, Messengers, Groupme, WeChat, ...)
+- Being the project manager of an event with over 400 attendee (online, Remo)
+- Held over 5 online events with 30 attendees with various virtual communication platform (Zoom, Bluejeans, Cisco, ...)
+- Build about 20 software projects(web, app, software, robots, ...) per year for 3 years now
+- Created over 20 video/audio files since 5th grade
+- Having a in-depth understanding about Asian culture and geopolitics from living in Taiwan for 18 years (aka knowing what to avoid said on streams)
-This is my personal website: [https://fakeaemajorrosen.github.io/](https://fakeaemajorrosen.github.io/) (I will build an app/website for Nijisanji if I am admitted.)
+- This is my personal website: [https://fakeaemajorrosen.github.io/](https://fakeaemajorrosen.github.io/)
+- (⚠️I will build an app/website for Nijisanji if I am admitted.)

 ### Experience with live streaming:
 Yes